Screenshot from my favourite game: <a href="https://heroes.thelazy.net//index.php/Main_Page" target="_blank">Heroes of Might and Magic III</a>

 Conclusion

-Leveling up as a programmer is not always straightforward or easy.
-It is also not easy to detect that moment when you level up.
-Hopefully, this article gives you a hint how to recognize it and how to optimize it.
-I would like to dive deeper into each of these topics and technically explain them, maybe in another article.
-This one is already pretty long.
+Leveling up as a programmer is not always straightforward or easy, and it’s not always obvious when you’ve reached a new level.
+Hopefully, this article gives you some ideas on how to recognize those moments and how to optimize your developer growth.
+I’d love to dive deeper into each of these topics and explain them technically in future articles — this one is already long enough!

-Good luck and have fun in your next quest! ⚔️
+Good luck and have fun on your next quest to advance your programming career and coding skills! ⚔️

 Dejan Kostevski